-Figure 3-112 IFNULL Syntax
+Figure 3-123 IFNULL Syntax

-Select ifnull(c1, 7) from t1;
+dmSQL> SELECT IFNULL(c1, 7) FROM t1;

-Select if null(t1.c1, t2.c1) from t1, t2;
+dmSQL> SELECT IFNULL(t1.c1, t2.c1) FROM t1, t2;

 Compound Comparisons

 Combine simple conditions with the logical operators AND, OR, and NOT to form compound conditions.
 Use the AND keyword to combine two search conditions which must be both true.
 Use the OR keyword to combine two search conditions when one or the other (or both) must be true.
 Finally, use the NOT keyword to select rows where a search condition is false.